Dental bridges are literally a bridge for your teeth. They “bridge the gap” left by a single missing tooth or multiple missing teeth.

 During this first visit, the dentist will prepare the abutment teeth.
 This involves removing some of the enamel on the adjacent teeth to allow room for the crowns to be placed on over them.

-The dentist will then make an impression of your teeth, which they will use to create the bridge, fake tooth, and crowns, all from the best material available (usually porcelain, acrylic, and/or metal).
+The dentist will then make an impression of your teeth, which they will use to create the bridge, fake tooth, and crowns, all from the best material available (usually porcelain, ceramic, and/or metal).
 Because the bridge will most likely be made by a dental lab, you may not be able to get the replacement that day.
 So your dentist will make a temporary removable dental bridge for you to wear.
 It will help protect your exposed teeth and will allow you to still have teeth in the interim.

 During the second visit, your dentist will remove the temporary bridge and insert the new, permanent dental bridge.
 It may be made of porcelain, metal, or both.
 They will check to make sure it fits properly and adjust as needed.